Relativistic Langevin Equation derived from a particle-bath Lagrangian: Integrating the tagged particle and heat bath equations of motion

 \section{Integrating the tagged particle and heat bath equations of motion}

 Let's derive \cref{eq:bath-motion-relat-int}.
-For simplicity easier, we have shifted the \(\mathbf{x}\) dependence of \(\bar{\omega}\), onto \(\bar{\xi}\).As a result we can treat \(\bar{\omega}\) as a constant during integration, and \(\bar{\xi}\) picks up an additional explicit co-ordinate time dependence, which does not affect the integration as opposed to \(\bar{\xi} = \bar{\xi}(\mathbf{x}(t))\), because for all intents and purposes the two functions are unknown and depend on time.
+For simplicity easier, we have shifted the \(\mathbf{x}\) dependence of \(\bar{\omega}\), onto \(\bar{\xi}\).As a result we can treat \(\bar{\omega}\) as a constant during integration, and \(\bar{\xi}\) picks up an additional explicit co-ordinate time dependence, which does not affect the integration as opposed to \(\bar{\xi} = \bar{\xi}(\mathbf{x}(t))\), because for all intents and purposes the two functions are unknown and depend on time. \begin{widetext} We start with the Newton-Leibniz formula.